How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 Every restaurant has several operational spaces for storing and preparing food, selling products, and sanitizing preparation and serving equipment.
 The size of each area will vary based on your restaurant’s style and whether customers eat on-site or take food to go.

-• Entry and waiting area: The entryways of all restaurants should comply with Americans with Disabilities Act (ADA) regulations.
-This area needs serious consideration if your restaurant has wait times.
-For quick service and cafe concepts, this space can be minimal, especially if you have a bar for counter service.
+• Entry and waiting area: This area needs serious consideration if you expect your restaurant to have wait times.
+For quick-service restaurants (QSRs) and cafe concepts, this space can be minimal, especially if you have a bar for counter service.

 • Kitchen: In most restaurant floor plans, the kitchen takes up about 40% of your space.
 This might seem like a lot for a space that patrons never see, but it’s the heart of your business.
 Kitchens also need gas lines, water lines, electrical wiring, floor drains, and ventilation hoods.